sid12153/business-decision-intelligence/data_inventory.md

 - Perform customer and segment-level analysis
 - Train simple, interpretable models for forecasting or risk identification
 - Generate stakeholder-ready Excel reports and written insights

+Due to file size, raw data is not stored in the repository